PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 <center><h2>How to sent us your final exercise?</h2></center>

 1. Fork the [course repository](https://github.com/mchiapello/2017_PhD_Toolbox_course/)
-1. Add you script in you repo
+1. Add your script in your repo (you can upload it when finished)
 1. Creating a pull request

 +++